NFL playoff bracket: Advanced model reveals picks for the NFL Divisional Round

-2026 NFL playoff bracket picks: Model locks in score predictions, best bets, player props for Divisional Round
+2026 NFL playoff bracket picks: Model gives score predictions, best bets, player props for Divisional Round

 SportsLine's model has analyzed the NFL playoff bracket and locked in its score predictions, best bets, and prop picks for the NFL Divisional Round

 Seven of the remaining eight starting quarterbacks in the NFL Divisional Round are in search of their first Super Bowl title.
 Only Matthew Stafford (Rams) has hoisted the Lombardi Trophy as a starter.
 Stafford and the Rams will travel to take on Caleb Williams and the Chicago Bears, who are coming off their first playoff win at home since 2010, on Sunday at 6:30 p.m.
 ET.
+The Rams are favored by 4.5 points on the road, with an over/under of 48.5.
 Here's a breakdown of the full 2026 NFL playoff bracket, along with full NFL score predictions and NFL props from our model:

 NFL Divisional Round